 - Highlight all of the text.
 In the text toolbar, change the size to 11 px.

-- Highlight 2011 Census of India.
+- Highlight ArcGIS Living Atlas of the World.
 In the Text 9 pane, on the Content tab, click the Link button.

 - Click OK.